ankane/searchkick/README.md

 Searchkick.queue_name = :search_reindex # defaults to :searchkick
 ```

-Change the queue name or priority for a model [unreleased]
+Change the queue name or priority for a model

 ```ruby
 class Product < ApplicationRecord